tulsajs/react-workshop/README.md

 ### Stages

+##### Notes

+In order to quickly switch between staging you just need to check out the stage.

+Example:
+`git checkout stage-8-using-vanilla-state`

 #### Stage 1 Hello World

 In this stage we will show a scaffold view of how the folder structure will be setup for the application and go over exactly what it takes to get up and running with react and react-router.